If you're passionate about diy and want to turn it into a side income or full-time business, starting a blog is the way to go.

 Registering a domain name gives your blog a unique online identity.
 When choosing a domain name for your diy blog, there are a few things to keep in mind:

-Also, please don’t create an exact-match domain name, like One example of an exact match keyword domain name in the DIY blog niche could be "diywoodworkingprojects.com"..
+Also, please don’t create an exact-match domain name, like diyhomerenovationtips.com.

 It’s limiting, has terrible branding potential, and just looks amateurish.
 You can do much better.